William A. Niskanen: Cato Institute

 After leaving the Reagan administration, Niskanen joined the libertarian Cato Institute, where he served as chairman of the board of directors from 1985 to 2008 and was an active policy scholar.
 He was chairman emeritus of Cato from 2008 until his death in 2011.

 In March 2012, a dispute broke out between Charles and David Koch and Niskanen's widow, Kathryn Washburn, over the ownership of Niskanen's ownership share in Cato.

 Scholarly contributions

 Niskanen was a prominent contributor to public choice theory, a field of both economics and political science that examines the behavior of politicians and other government officials.
 Public choice eschewed the traditional notion that these agents are motivated by selfless interest in the public good, and instead considered them as typically self-interested, like other agents.
 His chief contribution to public choice theory was the budget-maximizing model – the notion that bureaucrats will attempt to maximize their agency's budget and authority.
-He presented this theory in 1971 book Bureaucracy and Representative Government.
+He presented this theory in the 1971 book, Bureaucracy and Representative Government.